 Hedge Funds Characteristics

-One common and a frequent thing that you will notice about Hedge funds is that they vary enormously in terms of investment returns, volatility, and risk.
+One common thing you will notice about Hedge funds is that they vary enormously in investment returns, volatility, and Risk.

-- Some of them have the ability to deliver non-market correlated returns.
+- Some of them can deliver non-market correlated returns.

-- Major investors in Hedge funds are: Pension funds, endowments, insurance companies, Private banks and high Net Worth individuals and families.
+- Significant investors in Hedge funds are Pension funds, endowments, insurance companies, private banks, and high Net Worth individuals and families.